 A team of European researchers (2012) led a number of focus groups in Italy and Germany to identify and differentiate the sensory experiences, expectations and perceptions of consumers of organic foods in Italy and Germany.
 The researchers report that sensory attributes such as taste and odour may not be the key reason for purchase but are nonetheless important, especially for the first purchase.
 While sensory characteristics are relevant conceptually for consumers, both nationalities had difficulty describing the organic products using their senses.
 The researchers suggest that sensory perception can be learned and that product marketers should educate consumers in recognizing and experiencing sensory attributes.
 Researchers also believe that product marketers should use both objective (facts) or/and subjective (emotionally-based) messages to “enhance consumer trust” in the product.

 Conjoint analysis is an analytical tool based on Design of Experiment (DOE) that tests product concept or attribute combinations to segment the market and identify the most beneficial product features, benefits or sensory qualities.
-An example of conjoint analysis applied to the design of a high-quality chocolate product is provided here.

 Software packages with integrated study design, data collection and analysis tools are now available on the market.
 As president and CEO of Moskowitz Jacobs Inc., Moskowitz promotes “decision-based products” that help “identify major new opportunities and can exploit the opening rapidly, while the opportunity in the marketplace is still viable.”
 IdeaMap®Net is “a decision-making tool used to understand the mind of the consumer, using experimental design.”
 The Ideamap tool uses a form of conjoint analysis for data analysis.
 A friendly interface guides the user towards creating the study design which is then submitted to online panels for feedback.
 Consumer responses are analysed by the software and a list of consumers’ “hot buttons” for products or services is generated.
 Turnaround time can be as fast as 48 hours.

 Lastly, external preference mapping is a graphical and quantitative technique that combines sensory profiling with consumer preference or acceptance ratings.
 Descriptive analysis is used to generate sensory profiles, preference or acceptance test methodologies are employed to produce consumer ratings and Principal Component Analysis is one of the tools utilised for the mapping procedure.
 In the context of consumer research, preference mapping is valuable to benchmark commercialised products or prototypes according to their sensory attributes.
 Sensory profiles generated by expert panelists provide reproducible and accurate information about attribute type and intensity which explain consumer preferences.
-An example of a preference map can be found on the Leatherhead Food Research website.

 Today’s consumer research is made easier by technology that provides product marketers with new ways to identify, test and validate new product concepts efficiently and reliably.
 Sensory scientists have a strategic role to play in linking the senses to the brand.
 They can do so by sharing their technical knowledge and integrating sensory experiences and expectations into the cognitive study design.
 They can also add value by providing consumer tests and descriptive analysis methodologies for preference mapping studies.
 These interventions can take place early in the new product development cycle where concepts or marketed products are tested to discover patterns of consumer preferences.